 - Ability to work well with minimal direction and with teams.

-Mental: Ability to work meticulously with careful attention to detail; ability to meet deadlines while working on multiple tasks – sometimes under pressure and with shifting priorities; ability to participate in conversations collaboratively, diplomatically, and successfully with customers, co-workers and other professional colleagues, managers, and staff; ability to develop and communicate innovative ideas; ability to take leadership role in technical projects; ability to quickly learn new procedures, techniques, approaches, etc.
+- Ability to work meticulously with careful attention to detail; ability to meet deadlines while working on multiple tasks – sometimes under pressure and with shifting priorities.

-- In collaborative environments with team members who have diverse skills and roles
+- Experience working in a collaborative environment with team members who have diverse skills.

-- In the public forum of the broader information security community
+- Participation in the public forum of the broader information security community.

-- Directly with customers from government and/or industry (multiple critical infrastructure)
+- Prior experience working directly with customers from government and/or industry.

-- With specialized technologies such as data mining, clustering, machine learning, neural networks, distributed computing and/or big data platforms
+- Skilled at working with specialized technologies such as data mining, clustering, machine learning, neural networks, distributed computing and/or big data platforms.

 - Scripting and/or programming in a high level language, including participation in sound software engineering (e.g. version control, documentation).

-35% Participate in the development of novel approaches to network security analysis, and create prototype tool implementations.
+35% Participate in the development of novel approaches to network security analysis, and build prototype tool implementations.

 5% Speak publicly and to customers on work performed.